About

 " For in it the righteousness of God is revealed from faith to faith; as it is written, "BUT THE RIGHTEOUS man SHALL LIVE BY FAITH." " (Romans 1:17)

 And what is sufficient is not a faith that is grand, but the faith the size of a mustard seed.
-If Christ reprimanded them because of their little faith, then how little that faith must have been!
-Let us consider the prophet Elijah who is a human like us: he prayed that it would not rain and it did not rain for three and a half years.
-Then he prayed again for rain, and it rained just as he asked.
-And the goal of faith?
+If Christ reprimanded them because of their little faith, then how little that little faith must have been!
+Let us consider the faith of the prophet Elijah who is a human like us: he prayed that it would not rain and it did not rain for three and a half years.
+And he prayed again for rain, and it rained just as he asked.
+And what is the goal of the instruction?
 As it is written,

-" But the goal of our instruction is love from a pure heart and a good conscience and a sincere faith. " (1 Timothy 1:4-5)
+" The goal of our instruction is love from a pure heart and a good conscience and a sincere faith. " (1 Timothy 1:4-5)

-And love fulfills the entirety of the law, for love does no wrong to a neighbor.
+And love fulfills the entirety of the law, for love does no wrong to his neighbor.

-And since we believe the Word of God, we correct ourselves to it, setting our seal to this: God is true.
-Therefore, let every man be a liar.
-And this is the way of life: heeding to the Word of God and correcting ourselves to it.
-The one who disbelieves the warning, goes astray; the one who hears and fails to practice what he hears, does likewise; as Wisdom says,
+And since we believe the Word of God, we correct ourselves to it, setting our seal to this: that God is true.
+Let every man be a liar and God be true.
+And this is the way of life: listening to the Word of God and correcting ourselves to it.
+The one who disbelieves the warning, goes astray; the one who hears and fails to practice what he hears, goes astray likewise; as Wisdom says,

 " The commandment is a lamp and the teaching is light; And reproofs for discipline are the way of life."
 (Proverbs 6:23)